raihahahan/cpp-database/README.md

 # Introduction

-I've recently started learning C++ and decided to build a relational database from scratch.
-This inspiration came from Martin Kleppmann’s Designing Data-Intensive Applications (DDIA).
-The early chapters introduced the internal mechanics of storage engines like Bitcask, LevelDB and RocksDB.
-It dives into the database structures of databases: log-structured merge trees (LSM-trees) and B-trees.
+This project aims to build a relational database from scratch, starting with an initial log-structured merge trees (LSM-trees) implementation, followed by B-trees.

 # Pre-requisites